Professional Reviews

 FamiSafe Kids App Installation & Setup

-First, install FamiSafe’s Kids App onto the device you want to monitor.
-Then, log into your FamiSafe premium account or tap Pair with Code.
-If you log in with your premium account, the app will automatically pair with the parent’s app.
+First, install FamiSafe’s kids app onto the device you want to monitor.
+Then, either scan the QR code in the parent app or enter the pairing code.
 All you have to do now is create a profile for your kid and enable the app’s permissions.

 FamiSafe Installation & Setup